dmbarbour/glas/docs/GlasDesign.md

          2 /\
           3  ()

-However, direct representation of lists is inefficient for many use-cases.
-Under the hood, lists may be represented using arrays, binaries, and [finger tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_%28data_structure%29).
-This representation would be accessible via specialized append, slice, and other list operations (see *Acceleration*).
+Direct representation of lists is inefficient for many use-cases.
+To enable lists to serve most roles, lists will often be represented using [finger tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_%28data_structure%29).
+This involves extending the earlier 'Node' type with array and binary fragments and logical concatenation, then accelerating list operations to slice or append large lists.

-To work with very large values, glas systems favor content-addressed storage to offload volumes of data to disk.
+To support larger-than-memory data, glas systems will also leverage content-addressed storage to offload volumes of data to disk.
 I call this pattern *Stowage*, and it will be heavily guided by program annotations.
-Stowage simplifies efficient data persistence, memoization, and network communication in context of large values and structure-sharing update patterns.
+Stowage simplifies efficient memoization, and network communication in context of large data and structure-sharing update patterns.
+Stowage also helps separate the concerns of data size and persistence.

-## Programs
+## Programs and Performance

-Programs are values with a known interpretation.
-In this case, the 'prog' model interprets a structured glas value.
-Separately, [language-g0](GlasZero.md) compiles text into these programs.
-User-defined syntax is possible in glas systems, bootstrapping from language-g0.

-This program model prioritizes simplicity, locality, and compositionality.
-Performance and scalability take a hit.
-To recover performance, glas systems will rely on acceleration of specialized models or extension of the glas command line to recognize and interpret models other than 'prog'.
+Programs are essentially values with known interpretation.
+There are many desirable qualities for a 'good' program model - simplicity, composability, efficiency, scalability, cacheability, debuggability, discoverability, optimizability, etc..
+Unfortunately, achieving every quality to a great extent is infeasible; design tradeoffs and priorities are unavoidable.

+My vision of glas systems involves multiple program models specialized for different purposes.
+A useful pattern to achieve this is *acceleration*: an inefficient subprogram can be annotated for substitution by a built-in function or a fragment of code expressed using a more suitable model (for example, suitable for evaluation on a GPGPU).
+The non-accelerated version remains useful for verification.

+Nonetheless, glas systems require an initial program model for bootstrap.
+In this role, the 'prog' model is described below, prioritizing simplicity and composability above other desirable qualities.

+## The 'Prog' Model

+The 'prog' model of programs is minimalist, stack-oriented, dynamically typed, with backtracking conditional behavior and a flexible effects handler.
+Design priorities are simplicity and compositionality.

 ### Stack Operators

-Glas programs manipulate an implicit data stack.
-All operations apply to data near top of the stack.
+Operations manipulate a data stack instead of named variables or registers.
+There is no direct access to a 'heap', but large values on the stack may implicitly be represented using heap-allocated memory.

 * **copy** - copy top item on data stack
 * **drop** - remove top item on data stack